MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-assisted.md

 Your assisted upgrade experience will differ slightly depending on whether you have a Skype for Business Online-only or a Skype for Business Online with hybrid environment:

-- **Skype for Business Online-only** Assisted upgrade will apply the `TeamsUpgradeOverridePolicy` policy to your organization.
+- **Skype for Business Online-only** The assisted upgrade process will apply the `TeamsUpgradeOverridePolicy` policy to your organization.
 When this policy is applied, all your Skype for Business Online users will be placed in Teams Only mode.
 - **Skype for Business Online with hybrid** Hybrid environments may have users that fall into one of the following categories:

   - On-premises users homed on Skype for Business Server
   - Skype for Business Online users that are in Teams Only mode
   - Skype for Business Online users that are **not** in Teams Only mode

-  If you have a mixture of users in each of the categories listed above, assisted upgrade will only switch Skype for Business Online users to Teams Only mode if they're not already in that mode.
-On-premises Skype for Business users won't be impacted by assisted upgrade.
+  If you have a mixture of users in each of the categories listed above, the assisted upgrade process will only switch Skype for Business Online users to Teams Only mode if they're not already in that mode.
+On-premises Skype for Business users won't be impacted by the assisted upgrade process.

 > [!NOTE]
 > Don't worry if your assisted upgrade is scheduled for a date after July 31, 2021.
 Your organization will be able to use Skype for Business Online until your upgrade is complete.

 The duration of the upgrade will vary by volume of users and the characteristics of the deployment.
-However, in most cases, users within a tenant will be upgraded within 24 hours of the start of the upgrade.
+In most cases, users within a tenant will be upgraded within 24 hours of the start of the upgrade.
 During this time, end users will still have access to Skype for Business Online functionality.
 Once the upgrade has completed and users sign out of Skype for Business Online, they'll start using Teams for messaging, meetings, and calling.

 ## The post-upgrade experience